 The place is also an archaeological site.
 It is an independent fortress inside the old city and it is very impressive to see from the inside.

 3.Go to the Free Tour of The Old City

 They will give you a good preview of the city for free and you will pay them at the end for their good vibes.
 It's not a must, But it is a good place to meet with other travelers and make friends for your upcoming adventure or at least for sharing hummus at the end.

 -I Can Orient Myself and I have a Historical Background!
 What Should I do in the Old City?

 Now that your head is exploding with information and you have a map, you can start exploring the place, there is no start and finish here.
 It's not chronically arranged, it is a small place with chaos remember?

 There are so many stuff to see in the Old City of Jerusalem that if I will write on everything it can fill a whole site and a bookshelf.
-I will write about the big stuff which are the most important to visit and add my personal recommendation.
-If you are interested in a specific topic like the Crusaders, Greek orthodox churches or ottoman mosques, I'm sure Google will help.
+I will write about the big stuff which is the most important to visit and add my personal recommendation.
+If you are interested in a specific topic like the Crusaders, Greek Orthodox churches or ottoman mosques, I'm sure Google will help.

 The Ramparts Walk

 Walking on the walls gives you a spectacular view over the old city of Jerusalem.
 This elevated position puts you in a spectator mode and gives you a unique view on some of the famous sites, but also on the people's daily life.